A warehouse safety checklist:

 - Results in the warehouse being a safe place to work.

-There are many aspects to creating a warehouse safety checklist; Each element has a huge effect.
+There are many aspects to creating a warehouse safety checklist.

-Are all floors and aisles clear of clutter?
+Are floors and aisles clear of clutter?
 Can you identify any hazards that could cause employees to slip or fall?
-Do you provide a uniform to ensure that all staff are appropriately dressed?
-These are just a few areas of consideration; We outline the main part of the framework below.
+Do you provide a uniform to ensure staff dress appropriately?
+These are just a few areas of consideration; We outline the main part of the framework below in our own warehouse safety checklist.

 Your warehouse safety checklist aims: